Vyral/mark-adams/_posts/2020-06-09-q-why-is-homeownership-better-than-renting.md

 When you own a home, you enjoy certain advantages that renters don’t get.
 Here are the top five reasons to buy your own home instead of renting:

 **1. You can make changes to the property**.
-This could include changing the paint color, adding a big garden, and other projects that you just can’t do in a rental property.</br>
+This could include changing the paint color, adding a big garden, and other projects that you just can’t do in a rental property.

-**2. You can write off interest annually.** When you make your monthly payment on your mortgage, a portion of that goes toward interest, and you get to write that interest off on an annual basis.</br>
+**2. You can write off interest annually.** When you make your monthly payment on your mortgage, a portion of that goes toward interest, and you get to write that interest off on an annual basis.
-**3. Property values increase over time.** In the last 30 years, property values have gone up by 3% to 5% every year.</br>

 **4. Home equity**.
 When you make your payment each month, you’re decreasing the life of the loan.
-The gap between how much you still owe and the value of your property is called equity, which can be used for multiple purposes.</br>
+The gap between how much you still owe and the value of your property is called equity, which can be used for multiple purposes.

-**5. Small business write-offs.** If you own a small business and you’re using your home to operate that business, you get to write a portion of it off, which is especially nice given our current environment.</br>
+**5. Small business write-offs.** If you own a small business and you’re using your home to operate that business, you get to write a portion of it off, which is especially nice given our current environment.

 If you have any questions about this information or I can help you in any way, feel free to reach out to me.